google/exposure-notifications-server/docs/server_migration.md

 * __Read-only migration__: The goal of such a migration is to have a state's client application reading from the national exports, but continuing to upload to the state server.
-This could be because of a custom verificaiton protocol.
+This could be because of a custom verification protocol.
   In this case, decomissioning the state's key sever infrastructure is a non goal.

 ## Assumptions